aleksandar023/hl2-custom-level-testing/hl2-custom-level-test-plan.md

   * Entity sequence diagrams (📎 **[Part1](./images/The_Tunnels_System_Diagram_Part_1.drawio.svg)** & 📎 **[Part2](./images/The_Tunnels_System_Diagram_Part_2.drawio.svg)**) created with Draw.io for clarity on logic dependencies.

-* **Test Summary Report** – A short summary of the testing outcome, major findings, and final recommendations.
+* **Test Summary Report** – A concise overview of testing outcomes, including the areas covered, newly discovered and reopened defects, encountered issues or trends, and any other relevant findings

 ## Exit Criteria